 DNA Relatives - Open Sharing

 The DNA Relatives tool is an interactive 23andMe tool, allowing you to find and connect with your genetic relatives.
+Participation in the DNA Relatives tool is optional and you must opt in to the tool in order to see your genetic relatives or be seen by your genetic relatives.
 This tool has multiple privacy options to suit your individual preferences.
 For the most visibility, you can choose to participate in Open Sharing.
-Open Sharing makes select genetic information — including your full profile name, overlapping DNA segments, and ancestry reports — available to your matches in DNA Relatives without an individual sharing request.
+Open Sharing makes select genetic information — including your full profile name, overlapping DNA segments, and Ancestry Composition report — available to your matches in DNA Relatives without an individual sharing request.

-If you are participating in Open Sharing, you can compare yourself with another individual in your list who is also participating in Open Sharing by clicking on his or her name from within the DNA Relatives tool.
+You can view your shared DNA segments with any individuals in your list who are participating in Open Sharing by clicking on their names from within the DNA Relatives tool.

 Example Data Only